top of page

 About the Board

 Huron Feathers is managed by a Board of Directors comprised of Presbyterian clergy from the Synod of South-Western Ontario of the Presbyterian Church in Canada, members of the summer congregation as well as interested local residents and long term cottagers.
+The Board oversees the hiring of staff, the programming, and the maintenance of the Centre and the staff cottage and meets once a month, excluding December.

 The Board of Huron Feathers is directly accountable to the Presbytery of Grey-Bruce-Maitland through its Missions Committee, and to the Synod of South-Western Ontario through its Missions Committee.
-Two representatives of the Board are appointed annually by the Synod’s Committee to Nominate, to sit as members of the Synod Missions Committee.

 Meet our Board of Directors